LOVE IS THE ANSWER...

 Hopefully, this is what we see in our relationships with others.

 Early one morning, Jesus was walking by the Sea of Galilee, in Israel, when He noticed large crowds coming to Him.
-Upon seeing this, He went up the side of a hill, sat down, and waited.
-When they arrived, He began to teach them.
-And this is what He said:
+Upon seeing this, He went up the side of a hill, sat down, and waited for His disciples to come to Him.
+When they arrived, He began to teach them and this is what He said:

 "Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more important than food, and the body more important than clothes?
 Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?
 Who of you by worrying can add a single hour to his life ? "